Adaptivity of averaged stochastic gradient descent to local strong convexity for logistic regression: Stochastic Approximation for Generalized Linear Models

 \item[\textbf{(A5)}] \textbf{Adapted measurability}: $\forall n \geqslant 1$, $f_n$ is $\mathcal{F}_n$-measurable. \item[\textbf{(A6)}] \textbf{Unbiased gradients}: $\forall n \geqslant 1$, $\E( f_n'(\theta_{n-1}) | \F_{n-1} ) = f'(\theta_{n-1})$. \item[\textbf{(A7)}] \textbf{Stochastic gradient recursion}: $\forall n \geqslant 1$, $\theta_n = \theta_{n-1} - \gamma_n f_n'(\theta_{n-1})$, where $(\gamma_n)_{n \geqslant 1}$ is a deterministic sequence.\EIT In this paper, we will also consider the averaged iterate $\bar{\theta}_n = \frac{1}{n} \sum_{k=0}^{n-1} \theta_k$, which may be trivially computed on-line through the recursion $\bar{\theta}_n = \frac{1}{n} \theta_{n-1} + \frac{n-1}{n} \bar{\theta}_{n-1}$.

-Among the seven assumptions above, the non-standard one is \textbf{(A2)}: the notion of self-concordance is an important tool for convex optimization and in particular for the study of Newton's method \citep{self}.
+Among the seven assumptions above, the non-standard one is \textbf{(A2)}: the notion of self-concordance is an important tool in convex optimization and in particular for the study of Newton's method \citep{self}.
 It corresponds to having the third derivative bounded by the $\frac{3}{2}$-th power of the second derivative.
-For machine learning,~\citet{bach2010self} has generalized the notion of self-concordance by removing the $\frac{3}{2}$-th power, so that it is applicable to cost functions arising from probabilistic modeling, as shown below.
+For machine learning, \citet{bach2010self} has generalized the notion of self-concordance by removing the $\frac{3}{2}$-th power, so that it is applicable to cost functions arising from probabilistic modeling, as shown below.
+The key consequence of our notion of self-concordance is a relationship shown in Lemma~\ref{prop:selfc} (\mysec{strong}) between the norm of a gradient $\| f'(\theta)\|$ and the excess cost function $f(\theta) -f(\theta_\ast)$, which is the same than for strongly convex functions, but with the local strong convexity constant rather than the global one (which is equal to zero here).